Colgate are one of the big brands within the dentistry and oral healthcare market and a name you have likely heard of.

 Yes, in my opinion it is.

-This starts off from the fact that this is not a heavily marketed available easily off the shelf product.
+This starts off from the fact that this is not a heavily marketed product, and is not widely available off the shelf.

 A slightly strange viewpoint it might be, but sometimes if you have not seen or heard of it all that frequently means it is a little more specialised.
 You have to go looking for it or specifically be advised about this until you know what it is, how well it works and where to get it from.